atomic-glitter2004/pioneermini01/README.md

-This is Ash's files for the pioneer summer session 2025's mini project 1
+This is Ash's files for Pioneer mini projetcs

-Main scoring function could be found in "Scoring"
+Code for each project could be found in the spesiic project folders